Alphabetical Plant Listing

 Spring Blooming Camellias, How to Grow Camellias, How to Care for Camellias, Landscaping with Camellias

-Adding color and interest to the spring garden, Camellias are gorgeous flowering shrubs that are highly prized for the beauty of their exquisite blooms, their splendid evergreen foliage and their compact shapely habit.
-Blooming prodigiously for weeks when the rest of the garden offers little, Camellias are ranked as one of the very best flowering shrubs.
+Adding color and interest to the spring garden, Camellias are gorgeous flowering shrubs that are highly prized for the beauty of their exquisite blooms, their splendid evergreen foliage, and their compact, shapely habit.
+Blooming prodigiously for weeks when the rest of the garden offers little, Camellias are ranked as one of the best flowering shrubs.

-Most of the spring blooming camellias are Japanese camellias (Camellia Japonica) and camellia hybrids such as Camellia x williamsii.
+Most spring-blooming camellias are Japanese camellias (Camellia Japonica) and camellia hybrids such as Camellia x williamsii.

 • Camellia japonica is the pre-eminent species of the genus and counts over 30 000 cultivars in a wide array of flower forms and colors.
 The blooms can reach 5 in. across (12 cm) and create a gorgeous floral display from late winter to spring.
 They range in color from pure white to soft pink to dark red and may be single, semi-double, double, formal double or full peony form.
 Slow grower, this broadleaved, evergreen shrub features shapely habit, handsome, glossy foliage and fabulous flowers have attracted gardeners for hundreds of years in Asia.